Computer Information Systems Technology

 CIS 263 : Computer Maintenance

 This course provides students with hands-on practical experience in installing software, operating systems, troubleshooting, and maintaining systems.
 The class will help to prepare participants for the A+ certification sponsored by CompTIA.
-This course is offered only on the Shoals campus in the spring semester.

 Credits